rust-lang/rust/text/0000-deprecation.md

 One nice aspect of this is that `rust` looks just like yet another dependency and effectively follows the same rules.

-`rustc` needs to accept the `--target <version>` command line argument.
+`rustc` needs to accept the `--target-version <version>` command line argument.
 If no argument is supplied, `rustc` defaults to its own version.
 The same version syntax as Cargo applies:

 * `*` effectively means *any version*.
 For API items, it means deprecation checking is disabled.
 For language changes, it means using